tankunsheng/thedevdiaries/_posts/2020-07-28-the-team-leader.markdown

 # so that links wont break
 permalink: "/:categories/:title.html"
 ---
-Every team works best by having a mix of people who are detail-oriented and broad-based thinkers.
+Every team works best by having a balanced ratio of people who are detail-oriented and broad-based thinkers.
 The former is commonly associated with engineering work due to the specificities involved in the production of a piece of software or a system.
-As for the management, a generalist who has a strong understanding of the business domain, its operating context, as well as having a high-level understanding of the technical details will fare pretty well as their role demands a certain degree of versatility in ideas, to be applied over a range of topics.
+As for the management, a generalist who has a strong understanding of the business domain, its operating context, as well as having a high-level understanding of the technical details will fare pretty well as their role demands a certain degree of versatility in ideas, to be applied over a wider range of topics.

 ## Gap between Management and Engineers
 Unfortunately, there is often a gap between these two roles that is hard to close.
 The dev team struggles to communicate the details of their work without overloading the management with information and thus, it is a challenge to convey the state of any project and the trajectory it is on.